 The towers in a contemporary city are known to host their contiguous environments, helping to shape the city's unique silhouette.
-At the same time, they are symbols of a country's technological and social-economic development.
-In our design process, we do consider all these aspects in harmony with the surrounding environment.
+At the same time, they are symbols of a country's technological and socioeconomic development.
+In our design process, we consider all these aspects in harmony with the surrounding environment.

 The shape of the 'Hadi Tower' is neither rectangular nor square.
 Since the project site is trapezoidal, the tower is trapezoidal too, which has made it a new and unique typology of vertical structure.

 The atmosphere of the tower is very inviting.
 The pedestrian entrance ramp has been derived from the trapezoidal site and stairway, which ascends from the ground floor over a double-height threshold into the first level.
 As such, Level One of the tower has been linked to the nearby upper floor via a double-height space viewing the mezzanine.
 The resulting double-height open area blends in with the surrounding landscape, lake, and road to form a bay that stretches to the nearby lake.
 Finally, a wooden staircase has given access to the mezzanine.